gublerj/personal_cloud_db_proj/README.md

 This softwawre is a contact list that is accessed with a simple CRUD menue in the terminal.

-{4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}

 [Software Demo Video](https://youtu.be/tok9sREc6AY)

 # firebase Database